cozette-brown/BROWN-Data-Science-Portfolio/TidyData-Project/README.md

 The included Jupyter notebook contains a more detailed, step-by-step description of what I did to tidy the data.<br><br>

-My end objective is for viewers of the tidied dataset to be able to visualize the data in two meaningful ways:
+My end objective is to give viewers of the tidied dataset the capabilities to visualize the data in two meaningful ways:
 1. **Comparatively by Department:** See changes over time within a department, or compare departments for each fiscal year.
 2. **As a Percentage of GDP:** See changes in the total budgeted for R&D as a percentage of US GDP over time.